MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 1. In the browser window or tab for the web app, select **SSH** (under **Development Tools** on the left side). to open an SSH console on the web app server.
 It may take a minute to connect for the first time as the web app container needs to start.

-1. In the console, run the following commands:
+1. In the console, change into the web app's folder and install packages:

     ```bash
     # Change into the app code folder